facebook

 Teacher-tested, standards-aligned, and research-based

-Designed for high school learners, this curriculum encourages the problem-solving skills students need to better understand the real world.
-The story of each course is told in units; each unit has a narrative that describes the mathematical work that will unfold in that unit.
-Each lesson in the unit also has a narrative.
+Designed for high school learners, IM 9–12 Math v.360 encourages the problem-solving skills students need to better understand the real world.
+The story of each course is told in units.
+Each unit and lesson within a unit includes a narrative that describes the mathematical work that will unfold.

 Ready to Get Started with the IM Certified Experience?

-Already using IM, but want to learn more?
+Already using IM Math, but want to learn more?

 IM 9–12 MATH FEATURED CONTENT